bithitio/bithit/whitepaper.md

 • Open Online Marketplaces, Service Providers, and e-Commerce Platforms.

-## BITHIT tools include:

-BITHIT Service: Decentralized service for C2C, B2C, and B2B.
-And a smart payment process management service that function as a part of BITHIT’s contract service.

 Because started a new job are emerging online, more people are choosing independent work over traditional employment.
 Better protected payment solutions.